 Lakey, George Lakey, Rod Napier, and Janice Robinson, New Society Publishers.

-A series of tools for facilitators to learn a group’s needs and how to move the group forward.
+A bundle of tools for facilitators to learn a group’s needs and move the group forward.

 Resources for developing effective facilitation skills.
 Topics covered include: tips for facilitators; running effective meetings; forming agendas; testing for agreement; and decision making models.

 Based on Donna Ching’s facilitation resources, this document outlines various techniques that can be utilised when certain common meeting problems occur.

 The games in this section are separated into the categories of introductory games, name games, dynamicas (energisers) and fun ways to get people into groups.

 Strategies for enhancing effective feedback whilst reinforcing acceptance, confidence, and contributions from participants.

 Role play exploring issues of organisational responses to growth and change.